Skip to main content

 print(uppercase) # Output: ['HELLO', 'WORLD', 'PYTHON']

-# Create a list of repeated values
+Create repeated values with multiplication:

 repeated = [0] * 5